lovell/detect-libc/README.md

 ### detect-libc command

-Command line tool that spawns the child `command` with the `LIBC` environment variable set to the value of the system libc family.
+Command line tool that spawns the child `command`.
+When run on a Linux platform the `LIBC` environment variable will be set to the value of the system libc family.

 ### API